 Ethanol isn’t the only form of energy derived from corn.
-In addition to fueling our cars, some batteries also contain corn derivatives found in the form of “bioelectricity.”
+In addition to fueling our cars, some batteries also contain corn derivatives found in the form of “bioelectricity”.
 In batteries, cornstarch is often used as an electrical conductor.

 Cornstarch is a common ingredient in many cosmetic and hygiene items, including deodorants.
-Many natural or homemade deodorants include cornstarch as an ingredient because of its absorbent nature; however, many gel deodorants also contain a corn derivative in the form of denatured alcohol, also known as ethanol.
+Many natural or homemade deodorants include cornstarch as an ingredient because of its absorbent nature.
+Many gel deodorants also contain a corn derivative in the form of denatured alcohol, also known as ethanol.
 Similarly, hand sanitizer also typically contains ethanol.

 Where Would Babies Be Without Corn?

 You can thank the absorbent nature of cornstarch for its assistance in the production of diapers.
-Though the absorbent layer found in modern-day diapers is typically made with acrylic acid, which is a component of ethylene – another derivative of corn, you’ll also find traditional cornstarch used in diaper production.
-Baby powder, an item which is often used along with diapers, also typically contains cornstarch thanks to its absorbent nature.
+Though the absorbent layer found in modern-day diapers is typically made with acrylic acid, a component of ethylene (another derivative of corn), you’ll also find traditional cornstarch used in diaper production.
+Baby powder, an item which is often used along with diapers, also typically contains cornstarch due to its absorbent nature.

 Corn Helps Matches Burn Bright

-Corn, and more specifically cornstarch, is a common ingredient used in the production of matchsticks.
-Additionally, matchsticks that are formed on paper or cardstock may include corn products in the paper itself to increase the rigidity.
-Additionally, you can also purchase pellet stoves that burn corn-based pellets to heat your home.
+Corn, and more specifically cornstarch, is a common ingredient in the production of matchsticks.
+Additionally, matchsticks that are formed on paper or cardstock may include corn products in the paper itself to increase its rigidity.
+Pellet stoves that burn corn-based pellets are also available for home heating purposes.

 Many medications and vitamins contain corn products, particularly cornstarch.
-The starch is often used as a binder or within the tablet’s coating, and helps drugs to hold their form.
-Additionally, cornstarch is used as an agent that helps the tablets to disintegrate after they are ingested.
+The starch is used as a binder, or within the tablet’s coating, and helps drugs to hold their form.
+Additionally, cornstarch is used as an agent that helps the tablets disintegrate after they are ingested.
 Many medications delay the activation of their ingredients in order to regulate doses over time.
 By using a natural product such as corn starch in the coating of tablets, pharmaceutical companies can accurately engineer medications to be as safe and effective as possible.
-Cornstarch is an appealing ingredient for these uses because it is a safe and natural product that’s generally quite easily digested by humans.
+Cornstarch is an appealing ingredient for these uses because it’s a well-researched and natural product that’s easily digested by humans.

-Carpets and other textile products now make wide use of corn in their production.
-This is often found in petroleum-based textile production, but can also be found in colorings or dyes.
-Corn-based products are often preferable to petroleum-based products in textile production because they are typically better for the environment.
+Carpets and other textile products now make wide use of corn in their production processes.
+The commodity is often found in petroleum-based textile production, but can also be found in colorings or dyes.
+Corn-based products are preferable to petroleum-based products in textile production because they are environmentally friendly.

 The vast majority of commercially distributed vitamin C is derived from corn.
-Corn is rich with vitamin C (half a cup of corn contains roughly 33% of your suggested daily intake of vitamin C), which makes it an appealing source for adding vitamin C to enrich various products, or in the production of vitamin C tablets.
+Corn is rich with vitamin C; half a cup of corn contains roughly 33% of your suggested daily intake of vitamin C. This makes it an appealing source for enriching various products, or in the production of vitamin C tablets.

-Though perhaps you’re not likely to see corn-flavored yogurt lining the grocery store shelves any time soon, you may be surprised to learn that corn is an ingredient in many types of yogurt.
-You might find corn syrup used as a sweetener in yogurt, and cornstarch is often used to help get the right consistency in both yogurt and ice cream.
+You’re not likely to see corn-flavored yogurt lining the grocery store shelves any time soon, but corn is an ingredient in many types of yogurt.
+Corn syrup is used as a sweetener in yogurt, while cornstarch is often used to attain the proper consistency in both yogurt and ice cream.

 Corn Holds Our World Together

 Glue and other adhesives commonly contain cornmeal or cornstarch.
-The adhesives used on envelopes include cornstarch, which becomes sticky once moistened.
-Additionally, corn germ, which is the leftover substance after the oil has been removed from corn, is used to increase the adhesive qualities of industrial glue.
-The use of corn germ allows many of these high-intensity glues, as it replaces some of the resin that’s typically used in fabrication.
+For example, the adhesives used on envelopes are made with cornstarch, which becomes sticky once moistened.
+Additionally, corn germ, the leftover substance after the oil has been removed from corn, is used to increase the adhesive qualities of industrial glue.
+The use of corn germ also decreases the price of many of these high-intensity glues, as it replaces some of the resin that’s typically used in fabrication.

 You’ll generally find corn used in candies and other confectionary items in two ways.
 First, corn syrup is often used as a sweetener in beverages, candies and other sweets because it is less expensive than cane sugar.
-Also, candies that are formed in molds often contain cornstarch in order to get the fine details to hold their shape – think of gummy candies that have fine details, like character shapes or imprinted logos.
-Additionally, corn products are used to give some types of candies a chewy texture.
+Also, candies that are formed in molds often contain cornstarch in order to get the fine details, such as character shapes or imprinted logos, to hold their shape.
+Secondly, corn products are used to give some types of candies a chewy texture.
 You’ll find corn used in virtually all types of sweetened products thanks to its sweetness in flavor and versatility.

 The Bottom Line